hbenitez-un/max30102_gui/README.md

 ✅ Tested on Raspberry Pi OS Lite (headless).
 ✅ Tested on Python 3.11.2.

-**Important**
+**Important:**
-Using MobaXterm for remote access and display forwarding on Raspberry Pi OS Lite (no GUI).
+    Use MobaXterm, or a similar tool, for remote access and X11 display forwarding on Raspberry Pi OS Lite (no GUI).
 This allows you to run the GUI application over SSH from a Windows PC, even when the Pi itself has no desktop environment.

 ---